• Home

 For example, if you are working with large amounts of data, you may want to use Scatter Plot Chart, Line Chart, etc.

-This may involve checking your results with other sources or seeking the opinion of others.
+Validate your results using charts like a control chart to ensure they are accurate and reliable.
+This may involve cross-checking your findings with other sources or seeking the opinion of others.

 Once you have completed your data analysis, communicate your findings by creating a compelling data story.